When to Stop Feeding Baby Formula: A Guide for Parents

 Conclusion

-In conclusion, the decision to stop feeding a baby formula and transition to cow's milk should be made in consultation with a pediatrician.
+The decision to stop feeding a baby formula and transition to cow's milk should be made in consultation with a pediatrician.
 While most babies are ready to start drinking cow's milk at around 12 months of age, there are certain circumstances where a baby may need to stay on formula longer.
 For instance, babies with kidney, liver, or metabolic conditions like phenylketonuria (PKU) may need to stay on formula longer.

-When transitioning from formula to cow's milk, it's important to choose whole milk, rich in the healthy fats toddlers need for development.
+When transitioning from formula to cow's milk, it's important to choose whole milk, which is rich in the healthy fats toddlers need for development.
 However, in some particular circumstances, a pediatrician may recommend low-fat dairy.

 Parents should also know that some babies may not take to cow's milk immediately.
 In this case, it may be helpful to gradually mix cow's milk with formula until the baby is fully transitioned.
 Parents should also watch for signs of lactose intolerance, such as diarrhea, gas, or bloating, and consult a pediatrician if they have concerns.